-• one of their parents is serving in the regular British armed forces, at the national closing date for primary to secondary transition or the application date for In Year applications.
+One of their parents/carers (with legal guardianship) is serving in the regular British armed forces, at the national closing date for primary to secondary transition or the application date for In Year applications.

-• one of their parents died whilst serving in the British armed forces and the pupil receives a pension under the Armed Forces Compensation Scheme or the War Pensions Scheme.
+One of their parents/carers (with legal guradinaship) died whilst serving in the British armed forces and the pupil receives a pension under the Armed Forces Compensation Scheme or the War Pensions Scheme.